physlin/detector-calibration/README.md

 # Get the linear coefficients for the detector. shape = (y, x)
 coefficients = fit_response(volume, dark=dark, save_path='path/to/which/to/save/coefficients')

-# P.S. if you wish to fit the response to a volume without first subtracking the
+# P.S. if you wish to fit the response to a volume without first subtracting the
 # dark current (perhaps you already did this), the `dark` argument can be omitted

 # P.S.S.
 If you don't wish to save the coefficients the `save` argument can also be omitted